-- (A) The "A" Step shall be the minimum rate and shall be the hiring rate for Police Officers. - (B) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "B" Step on the date of his/her anniversary of one (1) year of continuous service.
+- (A) The "A" Step shall be the minimum rate and shall be the hiring rate for Police Officers, except as specified in subsection (D). - (B) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "B" Step on the date of his/her anniversary of one (1) year of continuous service. - (C) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "C" Step on the date of his/her anniversary of two (2) years of continuous service. - (D) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "D" Step on the date of his/her anniversary of three (3) years of continuous service.
+"D" Step shall be the hiring rate for lateral entry Police Officers with five (5) years or more of service from another jurisdiction other than the City of Columbus. - (E) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "E" Step on the date of his/her anniversary of four (4) years of continuous service.
+A lateral entry Police Officer hired at "D" Step becomes eligible and shall be advanced by the Public Safety Director to "E" Step on the date of their anniversary of one (1) year of continuous service. - (F) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "F" Step on the date of his/her anniversary of nine (9) years or more of continuous service.
+A lateral entry Police Officer hired at "D" Step becomes eligible and shall be advanced by the Public Safety Director to "F" Step on the date of their anniversary of six (6) years of continuous service. - (G) A Sergeant shall be paid at the rate established for Sergeant. - (H) A Lieutenant shall be paid at the applicable rate established for Lieutenant. - (I) A Commander shall be paid at the applicable rate established for Commander.

-- (C) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "C" Step on the date of his/her anniversary of two (2) years of continuous service. - (D) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "D" Step on the date of his/her anniversary of three (3) years of continuous service. - (E) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "E" Step on the date of his/her anniversary of four (4) years of continuous service. - (F) A Police Officer becomes eligible and shall be advanced by the Public Safety Director to the "F" Step on the date of his/her anniversary of nine (9) years or more of continuous service. - (G) A Sergeant shall be paid at the rate established for Sergeant. - (H) A Lieutenant shall be paid at the applicable rate established for Lieutenant. - (I) A Commander shall be paid at the applicable rate established for Commander. - (J) For Police Officers, time off without pay shall delay salary step increases for the number of eight (8) hour workdays involved; the effective date thus established shall be the date to be used in computing service for future step increases. - (K) Wage rates shall be paid bi-weekly no later than 11:00 a.m., unless circumstances beyond Police Division control make it impossible to do so, on the Thursday following the completion of a bi-weekly payperiod. - (L) References in this Contract to the "A" Step for the Police Officer rank are provided only for reference and are not to be viewed as indicative that the Lodge plays any role in the hiring or recruiting of Police Officers. - (M) Members who are promoted to the rank of Sergeant from an eligibility list developed from any Sergeants promotional examination administered after January 1, 1997 shall receive a lump sum payment within thirty (30) days of promotion in the amount of four thousand dollars (\$4,000) (less applicable withholding).
+- (J) For Police Officers, time off without pay shall delay salary step increases for the number of eight (8) hour workdays involved; the effective date thus established shall be the date to be used in computing service for future step increases. - (K) Wage rates shall be paid bi-weekly no later than 11:00 a.m., unless circumstances beyond Police Division control make it impossible to do so, on the Thursday following the completion of a bi-weekly payperiod. - (L) References in this Contract to the "A" Step or "D" Step for the Police Officer rank are provided only for reference and are not to be viewed as indicative that the Lodge plays any role in the hiring or recruiting of Police Officers. - (M) Members who are promoted to the rank of Sergeant from an eligibility list developed from any Sergeants promotional examination administered after January 1, 1997 shall receive a lump sum payment within thirty (30) days of promotion in the amount of four thousand dollars (\$4,000) (less applicable withholding).